 No person shall be eligible to hold elective office under the council-manager plan of government unless he shall have been a resident of the city for a period of at least one year next preceding his election, and a registered voter.
-A mayor or councilman shall hold within the city government no other public office or employment except as permitted under the provisions of Chapter 42.23 RCW.
-(Added during 1980 codification).
+A mayor or councilman shall hold within the city government no other public office or employment except as permitted under the provisions of RCW Chapter 42.23.